Pre-applications and Proposals

 6. Research Questions (100 words): You need to identify the research questions which you will be seeking to answer and explain why they are important.

-7. Methodology (200 words): You must show some understanding of the methods that will be used to conduct the research and of any equipment and fieldwork that will or might be required.
-If there are specific materials that are to be used (eg. archives, finds) mention where these are and if access to these is available/likely.
+7. Methodology (200 words): You must show understanding of the methods required to conduct the research and of any equipment and fieldwork required.
+If specific materials are to be used (eg. archives, finds) mention where these are and if access to these is available.